Takuya Nakayama

 Takuya Nakayama (born July 24, 1994) is a Japanese professional basketball player who plays for the Akita Northern Happinets of the B.League in Japan.
 He wears #17 because his mother, Yuko was born on the 17th day of the month.
 On April 22, 2017, Nakayama made the longest shot of the B.League at first quarter buzzer beater.
-On December 30.
-2017, he hit the another longest shot of the league at the third quarter buzzer beater.
+On December 30, 2017, he hit another longest shot of the league at the third quarter buzzer beater.

 B.League Multiple-time steal leader

 He won the Steal leader award two years in a row.